Licensed Masters Social Worker

 In addition, to her work with couples and families, Amy's expertise is in therapy with adolescents 11+ and adults, both gay and straight.
 She uses research-based therapies that offer practical methods and skills that build emotional flexibility, self-awareness, and resilience.
 For most of Amy's clients, the challenges of creating and sustaining fulfilling relationships is an important reason that they have come to therapy.
 Many of her clients are working to become free of self-defeating patterns resulting from emotional neglect in early or adolescent development.
 A typical client is intelligent and responsible as well as anxious and stressed, lonely, depressed or angry.

 Amy has been married for over 30 years and has raised three children.
 She understands the painful chapters that are part of long-term intimate partnership, the challenges of parenting and balancing work and home life.
-Like most families, Amy's large, close, extended family has struggled to absorb the shocks mental episodes and emotional disorders - Addiction, ADHD, Anxiety, Depression, Paranoia and Psychosis.
-Her mother's journey through Alzheimer's disease especially during the time her mom and father spent living with her, her husband and children has deeply shaped her understanding of loss and the impact of mental illness on the entire family system.
+Like most families, Amy's large, close, extended family has struggled to absorb the shocks of episodes of mental and emotional disorders - addiction, ADHD, anxiety, depression, paranoia and psychosis.
+Her mother's journey through Alzheimer's disease and Lewy Body Dementia - especially during the years her mother and father spent living with her, her husband and children has deeply shaped her understanding of loss and the impact of mental illness on the entire family system.

 To schedule an appointment with Amy Scully, please contact Georgia Behavioral Health Professionals Decatur office at (404) 500-4266.